 Implementing a data layer will allow you to do all these things—increasing your company’s efficiency and giving you a little peace of mind.

 But what about your customers?
 What difference will a data layer make for them?

 In an age where customer-obsession ought to be the lynchpin of business decisions, the data layer is no exception.
 The data layer is a key factor in developing a customer-centric brand.
 Consider these three ways that a data layer can enhance the customer experience.

 1. Faster Load Times

 Data collection has an unfortunate paradox: more analytics and marketing tags increases customer intelligence, but also increases page load times.
 While gathering as much data as possible gives you an educated view of your customer, you don’t want to risk making them wait too long.
-According to Kissmetrics, a second delay in load time can reduce conversion rate by 7%.

 With a data layer, data that is common across vendors is collected once and then distributed, which is faster and leaner than collecting the same data multiple times.